iron.fitness

 INVESTMENT POTENTIAL

 Exact-match single-word category domains on TLD-aligned extensions are a structurally scarce asset class.
 There is exactly one Iron.fitness, and the underlying cultural anchor word has been canonized in strength vernacular since the 1977 'Pumping Iron' documentary — a 50-year brand-equity runway that no new entrant can replicate through marketing spend.
-Cross-TLD authority benchmarks in the broader fitness vertical (fitness.com, gym.com, strength.com) transact privately in the $500K–$5M+ tier, establishing the ceiling of what category-definitional fitness URLs command; TLD-native single-word .fitness anchors are the specificity-signaling equivalent at a fractional entry price.
+Cross-TLD authority benchmarks in the broader fitness vertical (fitness.com, gym.com, strength.com) are widely understood to sit in the $500K–$5M+ tier based on rumored private valuations, establishing the ceiling of what category-definitional fitness URLs command; TLD-native single-word .fitness anchors are the specificity-signaling equivalent at a fractional entry price.

-Three forces compound long-term appreciation: (1) the home gym installed base built 2020–2024 is now entering its first replacement and upgrade cycle, expanding the equipment and supplement wallet per lifter; (2) Gen-Z barbell culture on TikTok and Instagram Reels has structurally re-expanded the serious-lifter TAM for the first time since the 1980s, pulling a new demographic cohort into iron-game spending; (3) the creator-economy shift toward app-based programming is generating a new buyer class — strength coaches scaling from 1:1 to productized digital offerings — who need exactly this kind of category-anchor URL.
-Each force independently raises the clearing price for Iron.fitness; together they compound toward the upper band of the premium single-word .fitness tier over a 24–36 month horizon.
+Three forces compound long-term appreciation: (1) the home gym installed base built 2020–2024 is now entering its first upgrade and accessory-expansion cycle, expanding the equipment and supplement wallet per lifter; (2) Gen-Z barbell culture on TikTok and Instagram Reels has driven the first major youth-cohort re-expansion of the serious-lifter TAM in a decade, pulling a new demographic cohort into iron-game spending; (3) the creator-economy shift toward app-based programming is generating a new buyer class — strength coaches scaling from 1:1 to productized digital offerings — who need exactly this kind of category-anchor URL.
+Each force independently raises the clearing price for Iron.fitness; together they compound toward the upper band of the premium single-word .fitness tier as the iron-game brand layer consolidates.

 RECOMMENDATION

-At $7,500, Iron.fitness is positioned inside the premium single-word .fitness tier ($3K–$50K) — the band occupied by TLD-native single-word category anchors.
-The closest verifiable transaction reference points on the adjacent .fit gTLD (elite.fit at $10,000, be.fit at $5,000, yoga.fit at $3,500) establish that single-word semantic anchors on fitness-specific extensions clear in the mid-four-figure to low-five-figure range — and 'iron' carries materially heavier subcultural weight than 'elite,' 'be,' or 'yoga' within the strength category specifically.
-Against the broader cross-TLD authority benchmark ($500K–$5M+ for fitness.com / gym.com / strength.com-tier single-word .coms), this listing captures the category-definitional namespace at roughly 1.5% of the cross-TLD ceiling.
-The $7,500 ask is a mid-band entry inside the correct tier with clear headroom toward the $50K upper band as the iron-game brand layer consolidates.
+At $7,500, Iron.fitness is positioned at the entry band of the Premium two-word compound category-anchor .com tier ($10K–$50M+) — the band whose strategic-buyer ceiling is anchored by news-breaking sales like CarInsurance.com $49.7M (2010, QuinStreet) and VacationRentals.com $35M (2007, HomeAway).
+The TLD-aligned fitness-niche reference points (elite.fit $10,000, be.fit $5,000, yoga.fit $3,500 — all NameBio-verified historical records) demonstrate that single-word semantic anchors on fitness-specific extensions clear in the mid-four-figure to low-five-figure range, and 'iron' carries materially heavier subcultural weight than 'elite,' 'be,' or 'yoga' within the strength category specifically.
+Against the broader cross-TLD authority benchmark (fitness.com / gym.com / strength.com — rumored seven-figure private valuations), this listing captures the category-definitional namespace at a fraction of the cross-TLD ceiling.

 Trusted Partners & Marketplaces